 Last year, Lee Aaron released Fire and Gasoline – one of the New York Observer’s ‘Most Overlooked Albums of 2016.’
 In this interview, the singer talks about the record, surviving the nineties, and her next album.

 Lee Aaron Fire and Gasoline interview

 Although Lee Aaron’s Fire and Gasoline received little media attention in Canada, the self-released record managed to score a position in the New York Observer’s list of the best overlooked albums of 2016.

-After learning of the record while researching my lists of 2016 Vancouver album releases, and hearing it – it rocks! – I wanted to talk to Aaron about what she’s been up to and the genesis of the record.
+After learning of the record while researching my lists of 2016 Vancouver album releases, and hearing it – it rocks! – I wanted to talk to the singer.

 The Belleville, Ontario born-and-raised Aaron released her debut album in 1982.
 Huge multi-platinum success came in 1989 with the release of her fifth album, Bodyrock.
 In the nineties, she embraced the dirty, industrial sounds of the time, working with members of Vancouver band Sons of Freedom on 1994’s Emotional Rain (released as a Lee Aaron record) and more collaboratively in 1996, under the name 2preciious (listen to their song “Black Metal Jesus” here).
 Following those records, Aaron took her formidable voice in a jazz-pop direction, including 2004’s Beautiful Things.

 Aaron has continued to play one-off dates in Canada and tour Europe, where she’s enjoyed a loyal following since the ’80s.
 Fire and Gasoline is her 11th album.

 SC: I was just listening to a track from 2preciious, the 1996 project you did with Sons of Freedom.